rolandoam/ChesterGL/README.md

 * iPhone 4, iOS 5.1 (test_ios.html, with 45 sprites on screen): 19.62ms per frame ~> 51 FPS
 * Chrome 19 (Mac build) running test_perf.html: 17ms per frame, 10000 sprites ~> 58 FPS (YMMV)

-## Known problems

-<strike>There's a weird problem that makes textures not load the first time, so you might need to reload the page.
-On webgl I fixed this by reloading the asset if the texture2d binding failed, in canvas mode you will need to reload the page</strike>.
-This was fixed by the asset loader.

 ## Known problems in canvas mode

 * You will not get a z-position, for really obvious reasons.